TheCarsonWest/TheCarsonWest.github.io/test/content/Confidence Intervals for the Slope of a Regression Model.md

 ## Relationship to Hypothesis Testing

-A confidence interval for the slope is closely related to a [[Setting Up a Test for the Slope of a Regression Model]] for the slope.
+A confidence interval for the slope is closely related to a Setting Up a Test for the Slope of a Regression Model for the slope.
 If a confidence interval for  $ \beta $  does *not* contain a hypothesized value (e.g., 0 for a test of no linear relationship), then we would reject the null hypothesis at the corresponding significance level.
 Conversely, if it *does* contain the hypothesized value, we would fail to reject the null hypothesis.
-This concept is explored further in [[Justifying a Claim About the Slope of a Regression Model Based on a Confidence Interval]].
+This concept is explored further in Justifying a Claim About the Slope of a Regression Model Based on a Confidence Interval.